 - Use small recorders or note pads to keep track of things

 - Put up 'post-it' or 'sticky' notes in important locations

 - Use your cell phone to set daily alarms for HIV drugs or other things that you need to remember to do on a regular basis

 - Find a system of organizing new information so that it has a connection with an idea, image, or another memory.
 For example, try associating someone's name with the shape of their face or a letter of the alphabet

-- Try new activities during the day when you are at your best
+- Try new activities during the time of the day when you are at your best

-- Remembering involves all of the five senses.
-Seeing a phone number, saying it aloud, and writing it down several times increases the chance of remembering the information
+- Remembering involves all five senses.
+Seeing a name, saying it aloud, and writing it down several times increases the chances of remembering the information

 - Break large tasks into smaller sections

-Experiencing the symptoms of MCMD or HAD can be confusing and even frightening.
+Experiencing the symptoms of an HIV-associated neurocognitive condition can be confusing and even frightening.
 One of the most important things you can do is ask for help.
 Do not be afraid to start a conversation with your health care provider, family, or close friends about any symptoms you may be experiencing that involve your thinking, behavior, or coordination.
 Seeking medical help early to find out what is causing the problem and starting treatment, if needed, is very important.
-People with severe HAD may need to go to a full-time assisted living facility for their own safety and well-being.
+People with severe HAND may need to go to a full-time assisted living facility for their own safety and well-being.

-Taking effective HIV treatments to keep the virus under control is also necessary.
-However, people with CNS problems may need extra help remembering to take their medications.
+Taking effective HIV drugs to keep the virus under control is also necessary.
+However, people with central nervous system problems may need extra help remembering to take their medications.
 This is where support from family and friends may come in.
-You can also ask your health care provider and local AIDS service agencies for help.
-Finally, taking your HIV drugs regularly may be the best way to treat, and even prevent, HIV-associated brain problems.
+You can also ask your health care provider and local AIDS service organization for help.
+Finally, taking your HIV drugs regularly may be the best way to treat and prevent HIV-associated brain problems.